orbstack/swift-nio/virtue/src/gicv3/README.md

 # GICv3

-A generic ARM GICv3 implementation for Orbstack's fork of `libkrun`.
+A generic ARM GICv3 implementation for Orbstack's fork of `libvirtue`.